Communication

 Discretion

 Sensitive feedback discussions in Germany are often done in one-to-one talks.
 There are situations, however, when Germans openly criticize a colleague in the presence of the team.
 This is not necessarily seen as unfair to that individual, instead as imperative in order to “get issues on the table.”
-Patterns
+Examples

 Scores

 Germans believe that feedback scores are most effective when they are accurate and realistic.
 When in doubt, Germans are deflationary.
 The school grading system is: 1 is sehr gut (very good); 2 is gut (good); 3 is befriedigend (satisfactory); 4 is ausreichend (sufficient); 5 is mangelhaft (insufficient); F is ungenügend (failed).
-Patterns
+Examples

 Conflict